 The Moon can be used as a pointer to find other objects in the sky:

-- Just after sunset on the 4th, the waxing crescent Moon is near Aldebaran (Taurus).
+- After sunset on the 11th, the waxing crescent Moon sits to the right of Aldebaran (Taurus).

-- The waxing gibbous Moon sits near Regulus (Leo) on the 11th.
+- The waxing gibbous Moon sits between Regulus (Taurus) and Jupiter on the 17th.

-- The Moon is above red Mars on the night of the 14th.
+- The waning gibbous Moon is near Mars on the 24th.

 The Lyrids is the main meteor shower in April.
 It is centred near the bright star Vega, which appears low to the northern horizon around 3am.
-The Lyrids is active between the 16th and the 25th, with a peak around the 22nd.
-Its hourly rate typically reaches 10, but occasionally outbursts occur when the meteor rate climbs to 100.
+The Lyrids is active between the 16th and the 25th, with a peak around the 22nd, which unfortunately coincides with the Full Moon.
+Its hourly rate typically reaches 10, but there was an outburst in 1982 when the meteor rate peaked briefly at 90 meteors/hour.

 The Pi-Puppids is better placed for us but it is not a persistent shower.
 It is associated with Comet Grigg-Skjellerup and, being a relatively new shower, has periods of inactivity when the comet is far from the Sun.
 It peaks around the 23rd and the centre of the shower lies low in the south-west to the right of the bright star Canopus in Carina, the keel.